RewardBench 2: Advancing Reward Model Evaluation: Introduction

-Our contributions and findings are as follows:\footnote{Code for \evalname~2 is available here: \url{https://github.com/allenai/reward-bench}.
-The benchmark dataset is available here: \url{https://huggingface.co/datasets/allenai/reward-bench-2}. } \begin{enumerate}[leftmargin=0.5cm] \item \evalname~2 provides a \textbf{challenging evaluation of reward models across many domains on majority unseen prompts} with leading models on the first version of \evalname~scoring 20 or more points lower on \evalname~2.
-This includes challenging subsets such as Precise Instruction Following and Math where leading models are below 40\% and 70\% accuracy, respectively with data details discussed in Section~\ref{sec:benchmark}. \item Controlled experiments where we train reward models and analyze their performance on the benchmark, \textbf{gaining actionable insights for reward model training}.
+Our contributions and findings are as follows: \begin{enumerate}[leftmargin=0.5cm] \item \evalname~provides a \textbf{challenging evaluation of reward models across many domains on majority unseen prompts}, with leading models on RewardBench (the most widely-used existing benchmark) scoring 20 or more points lower on \evalname.
+This includes challenging subsets such as Precise Instruction Following and Math where leading models are below 40\% and 70\% accuracy, respectively, with data details discussed in Section~\ref{sec:benchmark}. \item Controlled experiments where we train reward models and analyze their performance on the benchmark, \textbf{gaining actionable insights for reward model training}.
 In particular, we find that different post-trained base models, even within the same lineage and model family, offer different capabilities to reward models and that, contrary to the accepted best practice, training for more than one epoch can be beneficial.
 We discuss these findings in Section~\ref{sec:analysis}. \item An exploration of the benefits and limits of using a reward model evaluation to inform downstream use cases of inference-time scaling algorithms and RLHF training.
 In Section~\ref{sec:downstream} \textbf{our benchmark achieves strong downstream correlation with inference time scaling algorithms like best-of-N sampling} and provides a helpful signal for PPO training. \item Our analysis shows how the best reward model for RLHF is dependent on one's training setup. \textbf{For RLHF, the reward model should be based on a model of the same lineage as the policy model or else downstream performance can degrade significantly, so simply taking the highest scoring reward model on a benchmark will not ensure a good post RLHF model.}

 \end{enumerate}